sirbrillig/humblepress/README.md

 }
 ```

+What are those four files?

-Our plugin is going to render a form onto the page when you click the activation button.
+1. Our plugin is going to render a form onto the page when you click the activation button.
 In the `js` folder of the project I have put a simple JavaScript file called `js/main.js` that does this.
 We will have to enqueue that.

-Loading a form is a pretty big task, though, so I've stuck all that logic into a separate file called `js/loader.js`.
+2. Loading a form is a pretty big task, though, so I've stuck all that logic into a separate file called `js/loader.js`.
 In order to get that loaded too, we'll need to also enqueue it before `main.js`, and then specify it as a dependency.

-Our loader is going to need to do some communication with WordPress too, so we'll also enqueue a library called `js/wordpress-ajax.js` and make it a dependency too.
+3. Our loader is going to need to do some communication with WordPress too, so we'll also enqueue a library called `js/wordpress-ajax.js` and make it a dependency too.

+4. All sorts of errors can appear when this plugin operates.
+In order to make it easier for you to see them, we added an error handling library called `js/errors.js`.
+That's the last file.

 # Step 3: JavaScript Build Tools